mpkelly/react-editor-kit/README.md

 ```

-Then register `MyLabelsPlugin` when creating `<EditorKit plugins={[..]}/>` and your label plugin will override the default internal plugin with the same name.
+Then register `MyLabelsPlugin` when creating `<EditorKit plugins={[..]}/>` and your label plugin will override the default internal plugin with the **same name**.

 ### Overriding icons

-Editor using some internal icons for things like dropdown and delete buttons.
-The [internal icons](https://github.com/mpkelly/react-editor-kit/blob/master/packages/editor-kit/src/features/icons/IconProviderPlugin.ts) are based on the Google Material Icons Regular set.
+Editor Kit uses some internal icons for things like dropdown and delete buttons.
+The [internal icons](https://github.com/mpkelly/react-editor-kit/blob/master/packages/editor-kit/src/features/icons/IconProviderPlugin.ts) are based on the Google's Material Icons Regular set.
 You can override these icons in a similar way that you override labels above.
-Note that both SVG/Components and icon fonts are supported and can be mixed.
+Note that both SVG/Components and icon fonts are supported and can be mixed. **If you using a component/SVG then be sure to spread the props on your root element for Actions to work - read more below**.

 ```TypeScript